Victoria Justice: 2010s

 Justice confirmed that she would be starring in her own musical show on Nickelodeon called Victorious, explaining the show's genesis thus: "I was on Zoey 101.
 When I was 12, Dan Schneider cast me as a new character, Lola Martinez.
 From there, I worked with him for three years, on three seasons of Zoey 101.
 And, after that, Dan found out that I could also sing and dance as well as act, so he thought it would be really cool to create a show for me on Nickelodeon, called Victorious."
 The pilot for the show debuted on March 27, 2010, and received 5.7 million views, making it the second-highest rated premiere for a live-action Nickelodeon series.
 The original broadcast of this episode took place following the 2010 Kids' Choice Awards.
 Justice recorded several songs for the series throughout its run.
 Justice had the opportunity to share a recording set during the series' recordings, with different young artists who, like her, were in search of artistic possibilities.

-Justice later guest-starred on the animated series The Penguins of Madagascar, voicing the character of Stacy in the episode "Badger Pride".
-Justice starred in the 2010 Nickelodeon television movie The Boy Who Cried Werewolf, playing Jordan Sands, a girl who is transformed into a werewolf following her move to a creepy manor.
+Justice later guest-starred on the animated series The Penguins of Madagascar as Stacy in the episode "Badger Pride".
+Justice starred in the Nickelodeon television movie The Boy Who Cried Werewolf (2010) as Jordan Sands, a girl who transforms into a werewolf following her move to a creepy manor.
 The film averaged 5.8 million viewers for the premiere.
 Victorious ended its run on February 2, 2013.
 Justice played the lead role Wren in the comedy Fun Size, released on October 26, 2012.
 In a 2010 interview with the Associated Press, she stated that she was recording an album but planned to take her time with the process.
 In October 2012, she revealed she would release her debut album in 2013.
 For the Girl Up movement, which helps girls in developing countries, she released a promotional single, "Girl Up", co-written with Toby Gad, on February 16, 2013.
 Justice's debut single "Gold" was released on June 18, 2013.
 In August 2014, Billboard revealed that Justice had left Columbia Records but was recording new music to be released in 2015.